rocketturtle/minecraft-datapacks/craftable_string/README.md

 # About

-Adds "uhncrafting" recipe to turn white wool into string.
+Adds "uncrafting" recipe to turn white wool into string.
 Endorsed by spiders everywhere.